 What is omnichannel selling?

-From the first touchpoint to the last, omnichannel selling provides customers with a completely seamless and integrated purchasing experience across different channels.
+From the first touchpoint to the last, omnichannel selling provides customers a seamless and integrated purchasing experience across different channels.
 This implies that each channel (either online or offline) works together to provide your brand with a cohesive message, voice, and identity.

 Some of the most common forms of omnichannel selling are buy online pick up in-store, buy online and deliver to home, and dropshipping.
 Channels aren’t merely parallel to one another in omnichannel; they’re also synchronized.
 Therefore, companies can better lead their customers’ journeys by personalizing marketing material, upselling related goods and services, and predicting problems.